Applications for participation in the educational course "Sustainable Development and Green Energy" for children

 Participation of children affected by the russian war

-Starting from March 18, 2025, the Foundation will begin accepting applications for the program from vulnerable groups of children affected by the Russian war in Ukraine.
+Since March 2025, the foundation has been providing training through the course "Sustainable Development and Green Energy" for vulnerable groups of children affected by the russian war in Ukraine.

 The war has significantly impacted access to education for many children.
 Children from vulnerable groups often do not have equal opportunities to receive quality education, particularly in sustainable development and green energy.
 In the context of the energy crisis, such knowledge is crucial for the future generation, helping to build an energy-resilient society.

-A special project season will be implemented until May 30, 2025, with financial support from the German Marshall Fund of the United States (GMF).
+A special project season was implemented until with financial support from the German Marshall Fund of the United states (GMF).

 The content of the course is the sole responsibility of the Foundation and does not necessarily reflect the position of The German Marshall Fund of the United States.